jmatsu/license-list-plugin/README.md

 - Now `visualize` action depends on `validate` and `inspect` actions.
 - Please pass `-PskipInspect=true` and/or `-PskipValidate=true` unless necessary.

+Deprecation:

+- `artifactOutputDirectory` has been deprecated and renamed to `baseDir`

 ## License

 Under MIT License.